MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-use-azure-ai-services-azure-database-postgresql.md

 1. Run the following SQL command to enable the `vector` and `azure_ai` extensions.
 For detailed instructions, read [How to enable and use `pgvector` on Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension).

-    On *ContosoHelpDesk* prompt, run the following SQL commands:
+    On the *rentals* prompt, run the following SQL commands:

     ```sql
     -- Enable required extensions